DAY 1: Starting your Camino journey

 DAY 3: Walking from Cabanas to Capela de Santa Marta-Bertola – (23km/6.5hr approx)

-This morning the group will return to Cabanas to continue the Camino walk toward Redondela.
+This morning the group will be transported by coach to Cabanas and continue along the Camino trail towards Redondela.

 You will start the day’s walk again with beautiful views over Vigo Bay before heading into the lovely market town of Redondela.
 Here you will spot a statue dedicated to writer Jules Verne who devoted a chapter of his book 20,000 Leagues Under the Sea to Vigo Bay.
 Redondela is also the point where the Coastal Camino Portugues route joins the traditional Camino Portugues trail, and a great spot to stop for a morning coffee.
 You will then continue to Arcade, a lovely fishing village famous for its oysters, and a good place for lunch before tackling the last few kilometres of the day.
 Today’s finishing point is the small chapel of Santa Marta, in the hamlet of Bertola, where you will be picked up around 5pm.